Social Security Benefit Calculator

 This spreadsheet allows you to calculate your future Social Security benefit at any retirement age for any set of earnings (real or assumed, past or future).

-Simple instructions: Enter your birth year and a set of past or future earnings in the peach boxes in the table on the left.
+Simple instructions: Enter your birth year.
+Next, enter a set of (actual) past and estimated or expected future earnings in the peach boxes in the table on the left.
+You can get your entire list of past earnings from Social Security itself, which is a good idea to do every year to verify your earnings were reported correctly.
 If desired (for advanced users), enter non-zero assumptions for inflation (CPI-W and Average Wage Growth in the upper right table).
-The table and graph at the bottom right will illustrate your actual annual benefit based on your retirement date.
-The x-axis represents the age at which future earnings are not taken into account (i.e. a potential age at which you stop working).
-Each line on the graph represents the age you wish to START collecting a benefit.
+If you change these inflation measures, enter any possible future earnings as the actual earnings you expect to receive.
+Otherwise enter your salary/earnings in today's dollars.
+In this calculator, all outputs will always stay in terms of "today's" dollars.
+The main output is the table and graph at the bottom right, which will illustrate your actual annual benefit based on any future hypothetical retirement date.
+The x-axis represents the age at which future earnings are not taken into account (i.e. because you are retired and no longer working).
+Each colored line on the graph represents the age you wish to START collecting a benefit.
 Age 62 is at the bottom, age 70 at the top.

 The maximum amount of taxed earnings for each year is represented by the Social Security Wage Base (SSWB; officially known as the benefit and contribution base).
 The "Indexed" column represents the adjustment for wage inflation on that year's earnings.
-Only the top 35 years of indexed earnings are used to calculate the benefit.
-The top 35 years are shown in bold if there are more than 35 inputs.
+Only the top 35 years of indexed earnings (including zeros, if any) are used to calculate the benefit.
+Your top 35 years are shown in bold if there are more than 35 inputs.

-You cannot save the spreadsheet, but you can cut/paste the earnings into and out of it.
+You cannot save the spreadsheet, but you can cut/paste the earnings into and out of it from elsewhere.
 Thus you can save your own table of earnings data and then paste into this calculator when you come back.
+[Edit: Microsoft recently made a change, and copy/paste is unfortunately no longer possible.
+Boo.]

-Note you can use this calculator to calculate your "Primary Insurance Amount" (PIA) for you and/or your spouse.
-You can then use this PIA to determine an optimal Social Security claiming strategy for free at this site.
-And here is very nice walkthrough of how your Social Security Benefit is calculated (you can use the demo data), along with another tool to calculate your future benefit.
+You can use this calculator to calculate your "Primary Insurance Amount" (PIA) for you and/or your spouse, which for most of you is the benefit you can receive at age 67.
+You can then use this PIA to determine an optimal Social Security claiming strategy for free at Open Social Security.
+We here at 'DM' are big big fans of "free".
+And I also highly recommend the free Social Security Tools, which gives a very nice educational walkthrough and visual representation of how your Social Security benefit is calculated using your own data (or demo data, if you prefer).

 Boxes shaded in Peach can be edited.

-Enter a birthdate and a set of actual or estimated earnings.
+Enter a birthdate and a set of actual past and estimated future earnings.

-You have the option to change the default assumptions for future price inflation (CPI-W) and wage inflation (National Average Wage Index).
+You have the option to change the default assumptions for future price inflation (CPI-W) and wage inflation (National Average Wage Index; AWI).

-The default assumptions of "zero" for each or these ecomic values is what the Social Security Administration uses in estimates they provide (e.g. their online calculators, and the estimate they mail and/or provide in your online account)
+The default assumptions of "zero" for each of these economic values is what the Social Security Administration uses in estimates they provide (e.g. their online calculators, and the estimate they mail and/or provide in your online account).
+However, the values in green in the table ("SS-CPI" and "SS-AWI") are the predictions which Social Security believes represent the most likely future scenario.
+You can play with these values to see how your future benefit is affected.

 1) AIME (averaged indexed monthly earnings), PIA (primary insurance amount) and Monthly Benefit based on claiming age (e.g. the table).